cyberofficial/CyberPatchMaker/docs/generator-guide.md

 The generator tool creates efficient binary patches between software versions.
 It compares two complete directory trees and generates a small patch file containing only the changes.

+> **💡 GUI Alternative Available**
+>
+> For a visual interface with additional features like self-contained executables, see the [GUI Usage Guide](gui-usage.md).
+>
+> The GUI includes:
+> - User-friendly interface for all options
+> - Real-time validation and progress monitoring
+> - **Self-contained executable creation** (generates standalone `.exe` files with embedded patches)
+> - Batch mode for generating multiple patches at once
+>
+> This guide focuses on the command-line tool.

 ## Basic Usage

 ### Generate Patches from All Versions to New Version